-1. Lesotho is a small southern African country of 2.2 million people, 99.7 per cent of whom are Basotho and 53.4 per cent of whom are under 25 years of age.
-It ranks 168 out of 191 countries and territories on the Human Development Index.

-2. Over the past decades, Lesotho has experienced political instability and institutional constraints hindering the delivery of public services and the implementation of national development plans.
-Lesotho faces significant challenges, including climatic, health and macroeconomic shocks compounded by the coronavirus disease 2019 (COVID-19) pandemic, declining transfers from the South African Customs Union and 6.8 per cent inflation in 2022-2023.
-The economy is projected to modestly recover, but too slowly to create jobs and improve household incomes.

-3. Lesotho has prioritized investments in the social sector and encourages private sector investments for economic growth.
-Since 2018, the Government has allocated 7-8 per cent of gross domestic product to the education sector, exceeding the suggested international level of 6 per cent, although expenditure allocated to health remains below the Abuja Declaration commitment of 15 per cent.
-It recently increased funding for its Child Grant Programme (CGP) and its disability grant, and enabled the expansion of its secondary education bursaries for orphans and vulnerable children from 26,400 beneficiaries to 36,000.

-4. While social spending is considerably higher than in neighbouring countries, most is used on salaries, with not enough left to cover children's needs.
+- 1. Lesotho is a small southern African country of 2.2 million people, 99.7 per cent of whom are Basotho and 53.4 per cent of whom are under 25 years of age.
+It ranks 168 out of 191 countries and territories on the Human Development Index.1 - 2.
+Over the past decades, Lesotho has experienced political instability and institutional constraints hindering the delivery of public services and the implementation of national development plans.
+Lesotho faces significant challenges, including climatic, health and macroeconomic shocks compounded by the coronavirus disease 2019 (COVID-19) pandemic, declining transfers from the Southern African Customs Union and 6.8 per cent inflation in 2022-2023.
+The economy is projected to modestly recover, but too slowly to create jobs and improve household incomes. - 3.
+Lesotho has prioritized investments in the social sector and encourages private sector investments for economic growth.
+Since 2018, the Government has allocated 7-8 per cent of gross domestic product to the education sector, 2 exceeding the suggested international level of 6 per cent, although expenditure allocated to health remains below the Abuja Declaration commitment of 15 per cent.
+It recently increased funding for its Child Grant Programme (CGP) and its disability grant, and enabled the expansion of its secondary education bursaries for orphans and vulnerable children from 26,400 beneficiaries to 36,000. - 4.
+While social spending is considerably higher than in neighbouring countries, most is used on salaries, with not enough left to cover children's needs.
 Lesotho ranks 98 out of 120 countries for budget transparency and 95 for public participation.
 There are no institutionalized and systematized mechanisms nor platforms to foster the engagement of children and adolescents to influence investment in their well-being and rights monitoring.
-Domestic resources remain insufficient to achieve green and digital transitions that increase resilience, competitiveness, social justice and effectively fulfil children's rights.

-5. In 2018, 49.7 per cent of households lived in monetary poverty while 45.5 per cent of children were multidimensionally poor.
-Lesotho has made commendable strides towards providing social protection for children through the CGP.
-However, the National Information System for Social Assistance (NISSA), which identifies children most in need, uses a costly and time-consuming updating system, undermining effective registration on the CGP.
-The programme covers only 16 per cent of poor children, lacking the relevant information to reach more.

-6. The monitoring of child rights presents challenges.
+Domestic resources remain insufficient to achieve green and digital transitions that increase resilience, competitiveness, social justice and effectively fulfil children's rights.3 - 5.
+In 2018, 49.7 per cent of households lived in monetary poverty while 45.5 per cent of children were multidimensionally poor.
+Lesotho has made commendable strides towards providing social protection for children through the CGP and the National Information System for Social Assistance (NISSA), which helps to identify the children most in need.
+Currently, the CGP covers only 16 per cent of poor children, lacking the relevant information to reach more.5 - 6.
+The monitoring of child rights presents challenges.
 Relevant data is often outdated, lacks disaggregation by disability, gender and region, and is not effectively analysed, disseminated or used to inform decisions.
 Administrative data systems lack interoperability, especially important for identifying and comprehensively addressing multiple deprivations faced by children.
-Evidence gaps remain, particularly around mental health and psychosocial support (MHPSS), violence against children (including gender-based violence) and the impact of climate change.
+Evidence gaps remain, particularly around mental health and psychosocial support (MHPSS), violence against children (including gender-based violence) and the impact of climate change. - 7.
+Lesotho is highly vulnerable to the many adverse impacts of climate change, including recurrent droughts, floods, extreme temperatures and frost, which affect

-&lt;sup>1 United Nations Development Programme (UNDP), Human Development Report 2021-22 (New York, September 2022).
+1 United Nations Development Programme (UNDP), Human Development Report 2021-22 (New York, September 2022).

-&lt;sup>2 Lesotho, Ministry of Education, computed from "Domestic financing requirement matrix", 2018-2023.
+2 Lesotho, Ministry of Education, computed from "Domestic financing requirement matrix", 2018-2023

-&lt;sup>3 International Budget Partnership, "Open Budget Survey 2021".
+3 International Budget Partnership, "Open Budget Survey 2021".

-&lt;sup>4 Lesotho, Ministry of Development Planning, Bureau of Statistics (BOS) and UNICEF, "Lesotho 2021 Multidimensional child poverty report" (Maseru, 2021).
+4 Lesotho, Ministry of Development Planning, Bureau of Statistics (BOS) and UNICEF, "Lesotho 2021 Multidimensional child poverty report" (Maseru, 2021).

-&lt;sup>5 Lesotho, "National Information System for Social Assistance Database" (March 2022).
+5 Lesotho, "National Information System for Social Assistance Database" (March 2022).